mmorub/gimbal2022/README.md

 ## Analyse recorded data in matlab
 **All required code is in lab/step001-test-gyroscope/matlab**.

 Start matlab and open the script `check_gyroscope_data.mlx`.
 The script loads the data from the text file you just created.
-You will have to adjust the script so it finds your data file.
-If you have not created a data text file in the previous step, the script may use one provided on the repo.
+You may have to adjust the path to the file in the script so it finds your data file.
+Remember matlab attempts to resolve the path from the current directory.

+If you have not created a data text file in the previous step, the script may use one provided on the github repository.
 Make sure you work with your own data!
+The gimbal is probably not going to work if you use the data from the repository, because it belongs to a different sensor, motor, and camera.

 All steps taken by the matlab script are explained in the script itself.
 Make sure you understand the following points:

 * The gyroscope measures **angular velocity**.
 Because we want to control the angle of the camera, we need to **integrate the angular velocity** to determine the angle.
 * Because we measure the angular velocity at **discrete points in time**, the integration is approximated by a summation.
-The arduino is programmed to take a measurement every 5 microseconds.
+The arduino is programmed to take a measurement every 5 milliseconds.
 This is the sampling time, which is called `delta_t` in the code.
-* The arduino carries out the summation (the approximate integration) in these lines, where `phi` and `omega` refer to the angle and the angular velocity, respectively:
+* Both the arduino code from the last step and the matlab code from this step carry out the summation (the approximate integration).
+The arduino carries out the summation in the following lines, where `phi` and `omega` refer to the angle and the angular velocity, respectively.
 (We will treat `gyro_y_raw_offset` below.)
 ```
   // measure phi and integrate omega with the arduino